rauschma/markcheck/README.md

   * Check stderr and/or stdout.
   * Concatenate code blocks in any order.
   * Use code hidden from readers.
-  * Write arbitrary text files to disk.
+  * Write arbitrary text files to disk (example files, config files, etc.).
   * Etc.

 Checking JavaScript is reasonably fast: